sarmad-sohaib/Moody/readme.md

 ## Project Overview

 Moody is an Android application for logging daily moods alongside current weather information.
 It allows users to browse their mood history and view simple insights, such as correlations between mood and weather (e.g., "You are mostly happy on rainy days").
 The app is built with a modern tech stack, emphasizing clean architecture, Room, and a UI constructed with Jetpack Compose.
 It leverages Kotlin, Hilt for dependency injection, and Ktor for network operations.
 The project serves as a showcase for contemporary Android development and testing practices.

+## Assumptions

+Here are some assumption taken into accoount while developing this project:
+- **Location Permission:** Assumed that user has given location permission.
+Didn’t asked for simplecity.
+Instead, test latitued and longitudes are used to load weather data.

 ## Features